iotaledger/documentation/channels/0.1/introduction/get-started.md

     Ok(())
     ```

-    You need to iterate through messages here because the Tangle may have more than one `Announce` message with your channel address and message identifier.
+    You need to iterate through messages here because the Tangle may contain more than one `Announce` message with your channel address and message identifier.

     For example, an author may have sent the same `Announce` message more than once, or someone else may have reattached the `Announce` message.